- Student Affairs

 Selections for the upcoming 2017-2018 academic year include A Man Called Ove by Fredrik Backman and Tattoos on the Heart by Fr.
 Greg Boyle.

-For twenty years, Father Gregory Boyle has run Homeboy Industries, a gang intervention and rehabilitation program in the Boyle Heights neighborhood of Los Angeles, the gang capital of the world.
-In Tattoos on the Heart, he distills his experience working in the ghetto into a series of parables inspired by faith and that put one of the university’s core tenants of service on breathtaking display.
+As part of Heritage Week, the entire Regis community is invited to join Fr.
+Greg Boyle, author of the 2017 Regis Common Read Tattoos on the Heart, and learn about his ground-breaking social justice work.
+For thirty years, Fr.
+Greg has run Homeboy Industries, a gang intervention and rehabilitation program in Los Angeles, the gang capital of the world.
+In Tattoos on the Heart, he distills his experience into a series of parables inspired by faith and that put Regis’ core tenant of “love and service to the Dear Neighbor” on breathtaking display.

 A group of students were fortunate to spend time with Fr.
 Boyle during a service trip last December and Regis is excited to welcome Fr.
 Boyle in March 2018 as part of the university’s annual Heritage Week celebration.